Which institution holds the most shares in E2open Parent Holdings Inc. (ETWO)

 Sponsored

-The stock witnessed a -16.21% loss in the last 1 month and extending the period to 3 months gives it a -10.51%, and is -5.83% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.70% over the week and 6.38% over the month.
+The stock witnessed a -2.78% gain in the last 1 month and extending the period to 3 months gives it a -5.69%, and is 10.51% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.67% over the week and 5.87% over the month.

 E2open Parent Holdings Inc. (ETWO) Analyst Forecasts